 Students who do not progress in the nursing program may be considered for readmission to the program.
-Only one readmission into the nursing program per track is permitted.
+Only one readmission into the nursing program per track is permitted, and has to occur during the next semester when the courses failed are offered.
 Each track (generic and transition) will be considered separately when considering the two attempts.
 In addition, if a student who has been unsuccessful twice wishes to reenter, he/she may be reconsidered after a period of five years.
 The student must meet all current entry requirements and their biology sequence must be current (or the classes retaken) Students must continue to be in good standing with the institution and the nursing program (i.e. no disciplinary or academic misconduct on record).
-Students must complete a request for readmission and meet with the director of the ASN program for an interview at least one semester prior to the semester of readmission.
+Students must complete a request for readmission and meet with the director of the ADN program for an interview at least one semester prior to the semester of readmission.
 In order to be considered for readmission, students must: